Research and Clinical Trials

 In addition to Dr. Hawkins’s leadership, Seattle Children’s doctors play key roles in COG committees focused on specific conditions.

-Dr. Todd Cooper, director of our Leukemia and Lymphoma Program and our High-Risk Leukemia Program, chairs the COG Relapsed AML Committee and the New Agents for AML Committee.
-He currently leads a national COG study for young people with acute myelogenous leukemia (AML) that has come back (relapsed).
-The clinical trial is testing a new anticancer medicine (CPX-351) designed to kill leukemia cells while limiting damage to the heart.
+Dr. Todd Cooper, director of our Leukemia and Lymphoma Program and our High-Risk Leukemia Program, chairs the COG Relapsed AML Committee.
+He currently leads a national COG study for young people with acute myelogenous leukemia (AML) that has come back (relapsed) and a national COG phase 3 study for children newly diagnosed with AML.
+Cooper is clinical trial chair of the Pediatric Acute Leukemia (PedAL) Initiative.

 - Chair of the COG Myeloid Disease Biology Committee